72hrs in Mallorca

 On the same street as Viveca Palma, you can spot Rialto Living just a few steps from Boutique Hotel Can Alomar.
 It is known for designer clothing, art, furnishings and has a pretentious café.
 Whilst in the area, we recommend walking 15 minutes going up until you get to Carrer Rosa nº5.
 You can find the local's favourite vermouth place La Rosa Vermuteria!
 It is always packed, so be sure to get there as early as possible unless you don't mind squeezing yourself among the crowd to order a drink.

 We love venturing around the Santa Catalina neighbourhood during the evenings, as it is home to some eclectic shops and boutiques that we love to explore.
 B-connected Concept Store on Calle Dameto 4-6, is a must visit and we especially loved the surprising encounters in The Window Photography & Hand Made Design Store on Calle Soler 21B.
 Limited edition photography can be enjoyed at this store among unique crafts.
-Santa Catalina is also home to the hipster culture in Palma, expect to find some quirky concept spaces in every street.
+Santa Catalina is also home to the hipster culture in Palma, expect to find some quirky concept spaces on every street.
 Have a snack and juice at Ziva To Go, a raw vegan café to boost our day of venturing around.
-On the must-eat list you can find Fulla D'Ostra, a beautifully decorated food house that combines the art of fine dining with fusion dishes.For dinner you must reserve for Koh, the Thai and Asian restaurant on Carrer de Servert nº15.
+On the must-eat list, you can find Fulla D'Ostra, a beautifully decorated food house that combines the art of fine dining with fusion dishes.For dinner, you must reserve for Koh, the Thai and Asian restaurant on Carrer de Servert nº15.
 They have good service, amazing food and a vast selection of craft beer!

 If you fancy a day of being off the beaten path but not too far away from the city, you can go for a dip in the fishermen's village of Portixol.
 With its mini-harbour and small curve of sandy beaches, you will desire none other than to live there.
-For lunch we recommend heading to Ca'n Punta or a vibrant evening place Tapas Club.
+For lunch, we recommend heading to Ca'n Punta or a vibrant evening place Tapas Club.

 To get a taste for a more authentic, bohemian feel that the island is best known for, we recommend venturing out to towns outside like Valldemossa, Deía, Sóller and our favourite resort area of the island for beaches, Alcúdia.

-You can find Alcúdia on the north-east part of the island, a popular Balearic resort for holiday makers.
+You can find Alcúdia on the north-east part of the island, a popular Balearic resort for holidaymakers.
 The crystal clear, shallow waters of Alcúdia make the location very popular for families with young children, and the beach is without a doubt its major attraction.
 It is beautiful on the eyes and in the distance, you can see the little sister island Menorca.